Does Eating Breakfast Boost Your Metabolism? What Research Shows

 Does meal timing affect weight?

-Eating breakfast does not "boost" your metabolism or help you burn more calories throughout the day.
-This is a persistent myth without strong scientific support.
+Eating breakfast doesn't "boost" your metabolism or help you burn more calories during the day.
+It's a persistent myth without solid evidence behind it.

 • Total daily calories relative to your needs